clipperz/password-manager/doc/architecture/decisions/0003-sharing-widget-in-website.md

 #### Backend

-Once the json record arrives to be saved, the duration will be converted to a UTC formatted date/time that will server as the expiration date; a random UUID will be generated and the whole record will be saved under that id.
-A response will be finally returned containing the UUID.
+Once the request to save a secret arrives, the duration inside the json record will be converted to a UTC formatted date/time, representing the expiration date; a random UUID will be generated and the whole record will be saved under that id.
+Finally, a response will be returned containing the UUID.

 When a redeem requests arrives, the expiration will be checked and if it is before the current date the secret will be deleted and a Gone response (410) will be returned.
 If this does not happen, the secret will be returned and then deleted.
 In case the secret is not found with the id contained in the request, a Not Found response (404) will be returned.